adbailey1/daic_woz_process/README.md

   pre-processing framework has been designed to remove these errors to provide a cleaner dataset to use for model building and testing.

+Every file contains interactions between the participant and researcher prior to the interview starting which need to be removed:
+ - Some interviews (373 and 444) contain long interruptions which should be removed.
+ - Some interviews (451, 458, and 480,) are missing the virtual agent's transcriptions.
+ - Some interviews (318, 321, 341, and 362) transcription files are out of sync with the audio.
+ - A labelling error was also found for interview 409, whose PHQ-8 score was 10 but the binary value given was 0 rather than 1.

 At this time, only the audio and the transcript files can be processed with the visual data to be updated in the future.
 The transcript files are converted to Word2Vec but the user can specify which audio features